![]() |

 of black alder and white birch hold Golden and Lesser Spotted Eagles,

 Hobby, White-backed and Black Woodpeckers.
 But the tour isn't just about birds.
 We may also see mammals including all major carnivores, among them Wolf, Brown Bear and Lynx.
 Smaller predators such as Pine Marten, Raccoon Dog and European Mink are well represented too.
 European Bison, Elk and European Beaver are quite common in the whole area.
 We may also encounter many butterflies, dragonflies, amphibians and reptiles - and wild flowers including orchids will doubtless inspire interest.
-NOTE This tour is limited to 8 participants and offered at a reduced promotional cost.
-It can be divided into two shorter tours as well as changed by canceling some days depending on participants’ wishes.
-It is also possible to operate the tour along the route back.

 Single rooms are always available, though a supplement is charged for single occupancy.
-Price includes: Price excludes: |
+Price includes: Price excludes: